-Connecticut’s 84th governor, William Atchison O’Neill, was born in Hartford on August 11, 1930.
-He grew up in East Hampton and attended the town’s public schools before taking classes at New Britain Teacher’s College (now Central Connecticut State University).
+The 84th Governor of Connecticut, William O’Neill, was born in Hartford on August 11, 1930.
+O’Neill grew up in The Town of East Hampton, Connecticut and attended the town’s public schools before taking classes at New Britain Teacher’s College (now Central Connecticut State University).
 Upon deciding his career interests no longer included teaching, O’Neill went to work for Pratt & Whitney Aircraft and sold life insurance for Prudential.
 He then joined the United States Air Force, serving as a combat pilot during the Korean War.

 In 1978, with incumbent governor Ella Grasso running for a second term, the state’s democratic party convention chose O’Neill to be her lieutenant governor.
 Two years after winning re-election, however, Grasso resigned due to her failing health, and O’Neill finished out her term as governor.